oleggromov/oxypogon/README.md

 ## TODO

+features:
+- add RSS support
+- make possible pagination for lists
 - find out how to deal with static content
+- split article into pieces to insert date, tags and other stuff between them

+development:
 - combine Reader and Writer into one IO module